What is Lyme disease?

 - Swollen lymph nodes

 Diagnosis can be made via an in-clinic blood test; however, many cats can be infected with the bacterium and display no symptoms.
 So a positive blood test doesn’t necessarily mean that the cat is sick from Lyme disease.
 Therefore the diagnosis is typically made by presenting symptoms in conjunction with a positive blood test.

 Antibiotics are to kill the B. burgdorferi bacterium.
 Doxycycline is the antibiotic of choice, followed by Amoxicillin.
 Antibiotic therapy will be necessary for four weeks.
-Sometimes illness will reoccur and a second treatment will be required.
+Sometimes an illness will reoccur and a second treatment will be required.

 Anti-inflammatory drugs for cats with polyarthritis.

 Can I catch Lyme disease from my cat?

 No, a cat can’t spread Lyme disease to humans; the only way you can become infected is via a tick bite.

 How to reduce the chances of my cat becoming infected?

 Prevent your cat from roaming outside, especially in high-risk areas.
 If the cat is free-range, use an appropriate anti-tick product such as Frontline.

 Checking your cat every day for ticks is extremely important.
 Work your way from the head to the tail, checking all along the body, between the toes, in the ears.